-Rezanov determined to sail south to New Spain on what is now the Calfornian coast carrying furs and other goods to exchange for supplies and he lay anchor in San Francisco harbour.
+Rezanov determined to sail south to New Spain on what is now the Californian coast carrying furs and other goods to exchange for supplies and he lay anchor in San Francisco harbour.

-His aim was to agree a treaty with New Spain to provide his colonies with food twice a year, but although he was treated with courtesy, the governor was forbidden from having dealings with any foreign power which is effectively what Rezanov represented.
-However, romance was to intervene.
+His aim was to negotiate a treaty with New Spain to provide his colonies with food twice a year, but although he was treated with courtesy, the governor was forbidden from having dealings with any foreign power which is effectively what Rezanov represented.
+However, a romance was to intervene.

 He left New Archangel for mainland Russia to get the royal consent to the treaty, and also personal letters to the Pope and king of Spain to agree the marriage, but it was not to be.
 Rezanov died of fever and exhaustion in Krasnoyarsk, Siberia, on 8th March 1807 leaving his ambition of securing the west coast of America for Russia unfulfilled.

 As for Concepción Argüello, she became a nun and spent the rest of her life in a convent as the first Dominican nun in California.